OlympusDAO-Education/Documentation/references/glossary.md

 ## DAO

 Decentralized Autonomous Organization, is a governance mechanism for making decisions in a more trustless and collaborative way.
 Voting rights are often bound to a governance token.
-In OlympusDAO the governance token is sOHM.
+In OlympusDAO the governance token is gOHM.
+At this time, only gOHM on the Ethereum chain can be used to vote.  gOHM deposited in a staking/lending pool, or LP pairing cannot be used to vote.

 ## DCV